devel0x/electronero/bounty/app/README.md

 ## Claiming Rewards

-Users accumulate points for completing tasks.
-Each referral a user brings in grants a 1% bonus multiplier on all future points they earn.
-Once a user reaches `REWARD_THRESHOLD` points they may issue a `POST` request to `/claim/{user_id}` or click the **Claim Reward** button on the homepage.
+Users accumulate raw points for completing tasks.
+Every successful referral increases their reward multiplier by **1%**.
+The multiplier is applied when a user claims their reward rather than at the moment tasks are completed.
+Claims are locked until the optional `CLAIM_DATE` has passed.
+Once a user reaches `REWARD_THRESHOLD` base points they may issue a `POST` request to `/claim/{user_id}` or click the **Claim Reward** button on the homepage.
 The server records the claim and resets the user’s point balance.
-The amount of Interchained (ITC) awarded is calculated using `ITC_PER_POINT`:
+The final amount of Interchained (ITC) awarded is calculated using `ITC_PER_POINT` and the referral
+multiplier:

 ```
-reward_itc = points * ITC_PER_POINT
+reward_itc = points * (1 + 0.01 * referrals) * ITC_PER_POINT
 ```

 Administrators can process payouts manually based on the recorded